zwave-js/ZWaveJS.NET/README.md

 Please Note: Self Hosted is *currently* only possible under OSX and Windows.

-Every github release will include a set of PSI images, so download the one for your platform, and rename it to **server.psi**, and ensure its in the same location as the dll.
+Every release will include a set of PSI images, so download the one for your platform, and rename it to **server.psi**, and ensure its in the same location as the dll.

 There is also a Helper method that pulls down the correct image if one is needed **ZWaveJS.NET.Helpers.DownloadPSI()**